danijmoss/UnrealEngineNotes/LearningUnreal.md

 - Sky Light - mimics light from the sky downwards on the objects in the level
 - Static shadows - can be prebaked into the scene which makes them quick to render
 - Dynamic shadows - changed during runtime and are more expensive to render
+- High dynamic range rendering (HDRR) - This allows objects that are bright to be very bright and dark to be very dark, but we are still able to see details in them
+- Temporal Anti-Aliasing (TXAA)
+- Artifical intelligence - intelligence created by humans to mimic real life
+- Universal Windows Platform (UWP)